 Inside the 24-Hour Window

-ManyChat will automatically default to standard messaging for subscribers who are inside of the 24-hour window.
+ManyChat will automatically default to standard messaging for contacts who are inside of the 24-hour window.
 That means if someone grants you an OTN, but receives that message within 24 hours of their last interaction, you’ll still keep the OTN for future use.

 Previewing An OTN Flow